uchicago-library/marc2iiif/README.md

 See [this wiki page](https://github.com/uchicago-library/marc2iiif/wiki/allow-metadata-field-names) for information about metadata field names to use when editing the metadata block.

+And, check out [this wiki page](https://github.com/uchicago-library/marc2iiif/wiki/contract-example-for-dictionary-to-load-marc-records-into-IIIFDataExtractionFromMarc) for how to structure the dictionary passed to IIIFDataEXtractionFromMarc.from_dict() method.

 ## Additional Inforamtion

 - [IIIF Presentation](http://iiif.io/api/presentation/2.1/)